AlexaCRM/alexacrm.github.io/wpcrm/3rd-party.md

 1. Add a **File Upload** control to the form.
 (Placed in the "Advanced Fields" tab.)
 1. In the Dynamics 365 Feed settings, add a new row to the **Map Fields** section, in the dropdown on the left pick the last item, **Add Custom Key**.
 The key must start with `_attachment` (e.g. `_attachment1`) and must be unique among other attachment fields.
 Hence the possibility to upload multiple files to CRM simultaneously.

+The attachments will be uploaded to CRM as notes for the newly created record.